 I love pediatric dentistry because it continually gives me the opportunity to help children shape and strengthen their health and their future.
 This is an exceptionally positive and inspiring reason for me to go to work each day.
 As a child and young adult, I was guided by my pediatric dentist, both personally and professionally, and I have seen the difference that those early experiences can make.

 I feel very fortunate to have received an education that instills confidence in my patients, in my team, and in me.
 I grew up in Santa Rosa, California, and left high school early to attend Bard College at Simon’s Rock in Great Barrington, Massachusetts.
-I completed my Bachelor of Music degree in Classical Saxophone Performance at Oberlin College in Oberlin, Ohio.
-I then worked as a pilot for Continental Express Airlines for several years before attending dental school at the University of the Pacific in San Francisco, where I received my Doctor of Dental Surgery degree.
+I completed my Bachelor of Music in classical saxophone performance at Oberlin College in Ohio.

-I live in Wayzata with my wife, Miranda, and our young children, Mary Jane and Isla.
+I live in Wayzata with my wife Miranda and our young children, Mary Jane and Isla.
 We enjoy spending time outdoors in all seasons and visiting family.
 We love being a part of the Wayzata community.
-When I have time, I also enjoy running and skiing.
+When I have time, I enjoy running and skiing.
 My favorite place to visit is Yosemite National Park because of its beautiful, relaxing scenery and the clear opportunity to see the world from a new perspective.